Restream/reindexer-py/README.md

     enum_not_opened (bool, optional): An enumeration mode flag.
 If it is set then closed namespaces are in result list too.
 Defaults to False timeout (`datetime.timedelta`): Optional timeout for performing a server-side operation.
-        Minimum 1 millisecond, if set to a value less, it corresponds to disabling the timeout.
+        Minimum is 1 millisecond; if set to a lower value, it corresponds to disabling the timeout.
         A value of 0 disables the timeout (default value)

 #### Returns: